camoverride/lit/README.md

 Have fun 😉

-P.S. - open an issue if you find updated versions of any of these books.

-[Read this](https://github.com/camoverride/lit/wiki/Read-This-to-Know-What-Books-to-Read!) for more details about how to get started
+But WAIT, *camoverride*, I' totally new and don't even know where to get started!
+[Read this](https://github.com/camoverride/lit/wiki/Read-This-to-Know-What-Books-to-Read!) for more details about how to begin your journey.

 ## artificial intelligence